Coverage for Traveling to Mexico

 With this in mind, you should know that Infinity offers coverage in Mexico through our insurance partner NFP, one of the leading providers of Mexican Auto Insurance in the United States.

-If you’re traveling to Mexico this Holiday season and are unsure of where to start, follow these simple steps:
+If you’re traveling to Mexico this Holiday season and are unsure of where to start, give us a call at 1-800-INFINITY.

 Plan Highlights: What Does the Policy Include?

 All of these extended plans will cover physical damage, total theft, and vandalism.
 They will also offer a minimum of $500K of liability coverage.